Universal scale-free representations in human visual cortex: Discussion

 A similar consideration applies to the semantic interpretation of representational dimensions, which is typically restricted to low-rank dimensions that can be individually detected without the need for spectral binning \autocite{Huth2012,Khosla2022,Tarhan2020,Hebart2023}.
-For example, we find that the first latent dimension in the ``general'' region of interest correlates strongly with animacy (Figure~\ref{fig:dimensions-general-synthetic}, Figure~\ref{fig:animacy-component}).
+For example, we find that the first latent dimension in the ``general'' region of interest correlates strongly with the presence of people (Figure~\ref{fig:dimensions-general-synthetic}), and more generally, that the first few latent dimensions contain information about the presence of people, food and text in an image (Figure~\ref{fig:dimensions-general-semantic}).
+Additionally, lower-rank components from the THINGS fMRI dataset correlate with multiple interpretable properties of these images (Figure~\ref{fig:things-dimensions}).
 However, we caution that any semantic meaning we assign to these dimensions may be confounded by low-, mid- or even high-level visual features due to the statistics of the specific dataset used.
 For example, in Figure~\ref{fig:dimensions-V1-synthetic}, we observe that the 2\textsuperscript{nd} latent dimension of V1 responses appears sensitive to airplanes/trains, the 3\textsuperscript{rd} latent dimension is activated strongly by flowers in vases, and the 4\textsuperscript{th} is activated by clocktower-like buildings.
 However, we do not expect V1 to represent these semantic properties of images; rather, it is likely sensitive to low-level features, such as different spatial orientations, that covary strongly with these semantic features in this dataset.

 As we showed, aggregating dimensions allows one to dramatically extend the range over which latent dimensions are detectable.
 Such a binning procedure, though common in other fields that examine power-law distributions \autocite{Lin2023}, has not typically been used in studies of neural representation.
 Doing so requires that we focus on the spectrum as a whole rather than seeking to interpret each latent dimension.
 Intriguingly, scale-free properties can be found in multiple aspects of the brain, as previous studies have detected scale-free power-law distributions in temporal activity patterns, structural connectivity, and behavior \autocite{He2014,Lynn2024,Kello2010}.
 This suggests that methods for rigorously characterizing phenomena distributed over many orders of magnitude may prove crucial to understanding the human brain.
 To be clear, we believe that the visualization methods of previous work have revealed important organizing properties of the brain.
 However, if we want to move beyond low-dimensional characterizations of neural representation, we need to embrace approaches for exploring representations in their full extent and understanding them mathematically rather than visually or semantically \autocite{Roads2024}.